DatabayAG/ILIAS-LTI-Platform/CONCEPT.md

 #### Grade Book, Results and Scores

+TODO: If there is no line item, show a Messagebox > Info

 The "Grade Book, Results and Scores" tab provides a view to the performance of the users that have interacted with the tool.
 It is visible/accessible, if the tool supports the "Assignment and Grade Services Specification" and the "write" permission is granted for the acting user.
+This also applies to all subordinate views.

 Two sub-tabs are presented: